-Placing calls (through robo calls or person-to-person calls) to individual households regarding the census is prohibited by federal law, which imposes substantial liability for violations.
+• The Telephone Consumer Protection Act restricts certain calls to individual households and imposes substantial liability for violations.
+Stakeholders should seek legal advice prior to making any calls.
 If you are having a conversation with someone who indicates they prefer to respond via phone, please tell them that they have the option to respond to the 2020 Census by phone in 13 languages and direct them to 2020census.gov to locate the phone number in their language.